IV - Evolutionary Biology

 Fax: +49 7071 601 498

 How do processes like duplication, genomic rearrangements, and formation of novel genes shape genomes?
-Do these processes generate heritable differences in the phenotypes that we care about?
+Do these processes generate phenotypic differences that we care about?
 To extend our understanding of these two questions, we combine large-scale sequencing data with statistical analysis to find the genetic basis of various traits in the nematode P. pacificus.
-Nematodes such as P. pacificus and C. elegans are excellent systems to study these two questions, because they are easy to maintain in the lab, have small genomes, and have a broad range of well established experimental protocols including genome editing (Witte et al. 2015, Rödelsperger 2018).
+Nematodes such as P. pacificus and C. elegans are excellent systems to study these two questions, because they are easy to maintain in the lab, have small genomes, and have a broad range of well established experimental protocols including genome editing.
 Most importantly, nematodes exhibit numerous interesting morphological, developmental, and behavioral traits, of which the genetic basis and evolution is still poorly understood.

-Nematodes like P. pacificus and C. elegans are excellent models to study the interactions between bacteria and their hosts, because they are easy to grow using monoxenic bacterial cultures as food source.
+How do bacteria modulate nematode development and behavior?
+Which genes respond to changes in environmental microbiota?
+To study these questions, we apply an integrative approach involving genomic and transcriptomic data.
+Nematodes like P. pacificus and C. elegans are excellent models to study the interactions between bacteria and their hosts, because they are easy to grow using monoxenic bacterial cultures as a food source.
 In addition, worms as well as bacteria are genetically tractable, which can provide detailed mechanistic insights into the interaction between host and bacteria and their impact on development and behavior.

 It is relatively easy to sequence a genome.
 However, understanding the function and biological significance of individual genes, still takes an enormous amount of experimental work.
 One major part of our work is to contribute to the identification of links between genotype and phenotype.
-In close collaboration with other scientist from our department, we work on identifying the genetic basis for various traits.
-This involves the analysis of whole-genome sequenced mutant strains (Kieninger et al. 2016, Serobyan et al. 2016), as well as statistical analyses of the association between genotype and phenotype based on artificial crosses (Mayer et al. 1015, Moreno et al. 2016) and population-scale resequencing data (McGaughran et al. 2016, Falcke et al. 2018).
-While all three approaches start with a phenotypic observation first (forward genetics), the establishment of an efficient way to knock out genes in P. pacificus allows us to apply reverse genetic approaches to test if the candidate genes that were identified based on knowledge from C. elegans, can also control a given phenotype in P. pacificus (Moreno et al. 2017, Markov et al. 2016).
-Characterizing the identified loci at a within-and cross-species level can give further insights into the evolution of associated traits.
+In close collaboration with other scientists from our department, we work on identifying the genetic basis for various traits.
+This involves the analysis of whole-genome sequencing data from mutant strains, artificial crosses, and wild populations.
+The availability of efficient gene editing allows us to identify causal genes by knock out.
+Further comparative and population genomic characterization of the identified loci can give further insights into the evolution of the associated traits.